Metabolism and excretion of amitriptyline

 Overall, understanding the factors that influence the excretion of amitriptyline is crucial for healthcare professionals to ensure optimal dosing and minimize the risk of drug accumulation or toxicity.
 By considering factors such as renal function, urinary pH, and potential drug-drug interactions, healthcare providers can tailor treatment plans to maximize the benefits of amitriptyline therapy for their patients.

-See also Amitriptyline behavioral effects
+See also Amitriptyline overdose in pediatrics

 Factors influencing the metabolism and excretion of amitriptyline